 However, this usually would not satisfy our most meticulous customers.
 Therefore a composite cylinder is made of the following parts:

 1) The in liner: Is a blow moulded HDPE container to hold the liquid gas inside

 2) The pressure vessel: Made out of glass fibre winding with Epoxy, helically wound on the inner bottle.
 Together this provides the ultimate strength to the cylinder.

 Fibre winding with a bonding Epoxy is the most crucial part of the composite cylinders.
-They are crucial because the winding decides the strength of the cylinder as also Bursting pressure.
+They are crucial because the winding has a direct impact on the strength of the cylinder as also bursting pressure.

 3) The Bung Housing: To make it suitable to use valves

 There are two types of bung housing being used by the main manufacturers in the composite cylinder business

 - Brass Bung Housing: Are lighter in nature (by weight) and also are lighter on use.
 Being brass, a softer material cannot take higher torque.